kkew3/muconvert_rust/README.md

 ```

 NOTE: I know this is a bit awkward.
-But I haven't yet found a way to keep the wrapper simple while circumvent such issue.
+But I haven't yet found a way to keep the wrapper simple while avoiding such issue.
 Suggestions are welcome!